openhab/org.openhab.binding.zwave/doc/zwaveme/zmerc2_0_0.md

 ### Parameter 13: Command to Control Group No4 (association group 5)

-Command to Control Group No4 (association group 5) This parameter defines the command to be sent to devices of control group No4 when the related button is pressed (association group 5)
+Command to Control Group No4 (association group 5)
+<p&gtThis parameter defines the command to be sent to devices of control group No4 when the related button is pressed (association group 5)</p&gt
 The following option values may be configured -:

 | Value  | Description |